jaredpetersen/ghostlab42reboot/documentation/functions/write.md

 If the library does not recognize a character that you are trying to write, the space that the character would normally occupy will not be lit up.
 For example, writing a string like "8$3#57" to the six-segment display will result in "8 3 57" being displayed.

 ### Parameters
 displayID: Unique identifier for the display that is to be written to.
-Input 1 for the four-digit display, 2 for the smaller four-digit display, or 3 for the six-digit display.
+Input 0 for the six-digit display, 1 for the smaller four-digit display, or 2 for the four-digit display.

 value: String with the value that you would like to display.